Wilfred/wilfred.github.com/_posts/2014-08-27-baby-steps-to-a-c-compiler.markdown

 walk it to generate assembly.
 The next steps are (1) allowing arbitrary return values (`return 3;`) and then (2) adding support for negating values (`return ~1;`).
-Each additional step will teach you more about C, more about your computer works, and more of the world of compilers.
+Each additional step will teach you more about C, more about how your computer really works, and more of the world of compilers.

 This is the approach babyc is taking.
 Babyc now has if statements, loops, variables, and basic arithmetic.
 You're welcome to